 Security, availability and confidentiality should be a given – but the sad truth is that they aren’t.
 You have to research, dig deep and see who can back up the claims being made about providers that are going to keep your business safe.
 It’s in your best interest to work with service organizations who have taken the guesswork out of this and achieved SOC 2 compliance.

 As an example, think about it like going out to eat at a local restaurant.
 Most likely, you assume the people in the kitchen have had proper training and achieved relevant certifications such as ServSafe.
 You probably also assume that the health inspector has found the kitchen satisfactory and everything is to code.
 If you went to that same restaurant and asked the manager about passing inspection and certifications and they couldn’t give you a straight answer, would you still be comfortable eating there?
 Your business isn’t any different.
 You shouldn’t have to take anyone’s word for it.
 Make your partners prove they’re capable.

 Why should IT Partners go through a SOC 2 audit?

-We owe it to our clients and partners to show that we take security seriously.
+Above all, we owe it to our clients and partners to show that we take security seriously.
 We’ve been laser focused on security for years and we’re confident in our approach.

 I personally feel that anyone in the IT industry has the responsibility to undergo a SOC 2 audit.
 Make the investment in your clients that you’re asking them to make in you.
 If you’re an IT services provider and you haven’t taken this step, you’re doing a disservice to your clients and the entire industry.
 For those already prioritizing security in your offerings, this should be a no-brainer.
-Your clients deserve the safety and security of knowing they have a partner they can trust, who’s not afraid to prove it.
+In conclusion, clients deserve the safety and security of knowing they have a partner they can trust, who’s not afraid to prove it.